-In his four-hour Archive interview, commentator/writer Andy Rooney (1919-2011) speaks about his 50-year career in TV.
+In his four-hour interview, Andy Rooney (1919-2011) speaks about his 50-year career in TV.
 He talks about his entrance into radio and television as a staff writer for Arthur Godfrey and later on television's The Morning Show with Will Rogers, Jr. and The Seven Lively Arts.
-He describes his shift to the non-fiction form working on such CBS series as The Twentieth Century and Calendar.
-He speaks about the many CBS documentary specials he and Harry Reasoner collaborated on including: An Essay on Doors (1964), A Bird's Eye View of America (1964), and The Strange Case of the English Language (1968).
-Rooney talks about several other documentaries: Sinatra (1965, re-shown on CBS in 1998) and Black History: Lost, Stolen, or Straye d (1968, Emmy winner).
+He describes his shift to the non-fiction form, working on such CBS series as The Twentieth Century and Calendar.
+He speaks about the many CBS documentary specials he and Harry Reasoner collaborated on, including An Essay on Doors (1964), A Bird's Eye View of America (1964), and The Strange Case of the English Language (1968).
+Rooney talks about several other documentaries: Sinatra (1965, re-shown on CBS in 1998) and Black History: Lost, Stolen, or Strayed (1968, Emmy winner).
 He talks about his long association with 60 Minutes, which began in 1968.
-He talks about his temporary break with CBS when it refused to air an anti-Vietnam War piece An Essay on War, and the subsequent airing of it on PBS's The Great American Dream Machine.
-Rooney speaks of writing and appearing in "A Few Minutes With Andy Rooney" the essays on everyday life that appear on 60 Minutes.
-Don Carleton conducted the interview June 22, 1999.
+He talks about his temporary break with CBS when it refused to air an anti-Vietnam War piece, An Essay on War, and the subsequent airing of it on PBS's The Great American Dream Machine.
+Rooney speaks of writing and appearing in "A Few Minutes With Andy Rooney," the essays on everyday life that appear on 60 Minutes.
+Don Carleton conducted the interview on June 22, 1999 in New York, NY.